JohnnySun/doge-university/undergraduate/undergraduate_policy_page.md

 - Can students in the 5 year BA/MT program participate in their 4th-year graduation?
 Yes, complete the [Participation in Final Exercises by BA Form]({{site.url}}/undergraduate/docs/Participation in Final Exercises by BA.pdf).

-- How to check on UVA courses?
+- How to check on DOGE University courses?
 [`http://rabi.phys.virginia.edu/mySIS/CS2/index.php`](http://rabi.phys.virginia.edu/mySIS/CS2/index.php)

-- What courses can I transfer to UVA?
+- What courses can I transfer to DOGE University?
 [`http://ascs8.eservices.virginia.edu/asEquivs`](http://ascs8.eservices.virginia.edu/asEquivs)

 - Can I double count some courses?